Give Now

 The information given here is for educational purposes only.
 References to commercial products, trade names, or suppliers are made with the understanding that no endorsement is implied and that no discrimination against other products or suppliers is intended.

-By Jeff Wilson, PhD, Assistant Professor, North Mississippi Research and Extension Center; Donna Kovach, Master Gardener, Marshall County; and Susan McGukin, Extension Associate, Lee County.
+By Jeff Wilson, PhD, Associate Professor, North Mississippi Research and Extension Center; Donna Kovach, Master Gardener, Marshall County; and Susan McGukin, Extension Program Associate, Lee County.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.